mlr-org/mlr3book/README.md

   - Attention: `svg` and `pdf` also support to include pixel graphics.
     There is no guarantee that a `svg` or `pdf` is a pure vector graphic.
     If you paste a pixel graphic (e.g. a screenshot) into Inkscape and save it as `svg` it does not magically become a vector graphic.

-Always store images also in a vector format (like .svg), even if you do not use them in vector format in the book.
-Otherwise, we cannot re-use or modify images in the future.

 ### Spacing